sefms-disi-unitn/Unagi/README.md

 This is an Eclipse RCP application.
 Each folder in the root of the repository is a different Eclipse project.
 If you want to contribute or just run it, you should install Eclipse Juno for RCP developers and use its Git support (EGit) to clone the repository.

 Unagi is being developed using E4 (the new set of technologies for plug-in development introduced in Eclipse 4).
-After you install Eclipse Juno you should, therefore, follow the instructions for Eclipse E4 development from (Lars Vogel's tutorial)[http://www.vogella.com/articles/EclipseRCP/article.html]:
+After you install Eclipse Juno you should, therefore, follow the instructions for Eclipse E4 development from [Lars Vogel's tutorial](http://www.vogella.com/articles/EclipseRCP/article.html):

 1. Add the following Update Site to the list of Eclipse repositories: `http://download.eclipse.org/e4/updates/0.12`;